Free Frame for Kids with the Purchase of Lenses*

 Lifestyle Adjustments

-1. Use a Humidifier: Adding moisture to the air in dry or air-conditioned environments can prevent tear evaporation and help soothe dryness.
+1. Use a Humidifier: Adding moisture to the air in your home or office can prevent tear evaporation and reduce dryness, especially in dry or air-conditioned environments.

-2. Practice the 20-20-20 Rule: If you spend long periods in front of screens, take a 20-second break every 20 minutes and look at something 20 feet away.
+2. Practice the 20-20-20 Rule: If you spend a lot of time in front of screens, follow the 20-20-20 rule: every 20 minutes, take a 20-second break and focus on something 20 feet away.
 This encourages natural blinking and reduces eye strain.

-5. Take Regular Breaks: If you're reading, working on a computer, or doing anything that requires intense focus, take regular breaks to rest your eyes and reduce irritation.
+5. Take Breaks: When reading, working on a computer, or engaging in other visually demanding activities, take regular breaks to rest your eyes and reduce the risk of dryness and irritation.

 Over-the-Counter Treatments